University Policies

 • Comply with applicable federal and state environmental and safety laws and regulations.

-• Eliminate and/or control potential hazards to students, faculty, staff, visitors and the community.
+• Identify, eliminate and/or control potential hazards to the Brown Community and the environment.

 • Require those who do business with Brown and those approved to use University facilities to perform activities in a manner that adheres to applicable environmental and safety laws, regulations, and University policies.

 The University is responsible for compliance with applicable laws and regulations relating to environmental health and safety.
-Brown University has policies and maintains procedures to support compliance.
-It further promotes institutional accountability and personal responsibility for environmental and safety standards and workplace conditions for University Members and others within the University community by:
+Brown has policies and maintains procedures to support compliance.

-• Requiring safety training as a condition of employment or of participation in activities involving hazardous substances or other regulated materials;
+• Requiring safety training as a condition of employment or of participation in activities involving hazardous substances or other regulated materials, hazardous conditions, hazardous tools, or equipment;

 • Linking continuing pay and/or employment or participation to required training and response to inspections or compliance reports;